 - (a) Assets Paid For By County.
 Upon termination of this Agreement, Contractor shall return to County, for the use and benefit of the taxpayers, all assets purchased with funds provided to Contractor under this Agreement for the services provided under this Agreement with the County.
 County will assume any obligation on such assets which was incurred in accordance with the terms of this Agreement. - (b) Assets Paid For By Contractor.
-Any assets which were purchased solely with funds other than those provided by County to a Contractor under this or any preceding Agreement shall remain the property of the Contractor. - purchased with funds of both the Contractor and the County, Contractor and County shall determine the fair market value of such asset and then shall pro-rate such fair market value according to the respective interest of the Contractor and the County.
+Any assets which were purchased solely with funds other than those provided by County to a Contractor under this or any preceding Agreement shall remain the property of the Contractor. - (c) Assets Paid For By Both Contractor and County.
+In case of any asset purchased with funds of both the Contractor and the County, Contractor and County shall determine the fair market value of such asset and then shall pro-rate such fair market value according to the respective interest of the Contractor and the County.
 In the event Contractor desires to retain said asset, Contractor shall pay to County an amount equal to County's interest in said asset.
 In the event that County desires to retain said asset, County shall pay to Contractor an amount equal to Contractor's interest in said asset.
 If neither the Contractor nor the County desires to retain said asset, then the asset will be sold at public sale to the highest bidder and the net proceeds distributed according to the respective interest of each of the Contractor and the County.